Ravi Varma’s ‘hitherto unseen’ portrait of his granddaughter on display in Bengaluru on April 29-30

 “It is not really surprising that they are interested in making her life into a film now.
 I am in talks with the production house, let’s see,” Pillai told PTI.

-Word on the street is that Shobu Yarlagadda, producer of the Baahubali franchise has picked up the rights for the book.
+Word on the street is that Shobu Yarlagadda, producer of the ‘Baahubali’ franchise has picked up the rights for the book.
+PTI JR JR ROH SA